James Cook Observatory

-The James Cook Observatory, or just Cook Observatory was the most eastern astronomical observatory in the world.
+The James Cook Observatory was the most eastern astronomical observatory in the world.
 It was located on Titirangi (Kaiti Hill), Gisborne, North Island, New Zealand.
-It was named after Captain James Cook.
-In 2019, it was demolished due to its structure not being safe.
+In 2019, it was demolished due to its structure being declared 'earthquake-prone'.

+History

+The observatory was officially opened on Saturday, 9 October 1971, being named after Captain James Cook.
+The hilltop site was originally an observation post used by the New Zealand Home Guard during World War II to service the anti-submarine gun 25 metres south of and below the observatory.
+It was later extended and a 5-metre dome was added.